discreet/scollector/README.md

 Default: undef
 *optional*

+`real_arch`
+Normalizing the actual architecture of the system to meet Scollector conventions
+Type: string
+Default: If statement based on Facts

+`os`
+The operating system to match the SCollector binary name
+Type: string
+Default: Based on kernel Fact

+`ext`
+The extension of the Scollector binary
+Type: string
+Default: Based on kernel Fact

+`install_path`
+Where to place the binary package
+Type: string
+Default: Based on operating system Fact

+`config_path`
+Where to place the configuration file
+Type: string
+Default: Based on operating system Fact

+`collector_dir`
+Where to look for external collectors
+Type: string
+Default: Based on operating system Fact

+`collector_freq_dir`
+The directories used to run external collectors on schedule
+Type: string
+Default: Based on value of other parameters (collector_dir & freq_dir)

+`binary`
+The full name of the Scollector binary
+Type: string
+Default: Based on other parameters (os, real_arch, & ext)

+`download_url`
+The location to download the Scollector binary from
+Type: string
+Default: GitHub project repository

+`klass`
+The subclass to contain for os specific configuration
+Type: string
+Default: based on osfamily Fact

 ## Limitations

 * Only written for RHEL 6/7 and Windows 2008R2/2012R2
 * Only supports x86_64 and x64 bit architecture
+* Process and HTTPUnit native collector support only

 ## Development